wardz/DRList-1.0/README.md

 Requires [LibStub](https://www.curseforge.com/wow/addons/libstub).

 1. Add an entry for `Libs/DRList-1.0/DRList-1.0.xml` into your addon's [TOC](https://wowpedia.fandom.com/wiki/TOC_format) file.
 2. Add this repository to the packager's externals list.
-Preferably with the 'latest' tag to avoid using master branch, but both works.
+Preferably with the 'latest' tag to avoid using master branch, but both works aslong as you load the xml file.

 _**.pkgmeta file:**_